jackfruittt/rs1_robot/README.md

 ## Installation

-1. Make a Software directory and clone it into Software
+1. Make a Software directory (If not already made) and clone it into Software
    ```bash
    mkdir Software
    cd ~/Software